eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

             java.net.Socket.setTrafficClass() for more information.

-     * Setting the configuration parameter useCursorFetch to true for MySQL-5.0+ enables the use of cursors that allow Connector/J to save memory by fetching result set rows in chunks (where the chunk size is set by calling setFetchSize() on a Statement or ResultSet) by using fully-materialized cursors on the
+     * Setting the configuration parameter useCursorFetch to true for MySQL-5.0+ enables the use of cursors that enable Connector/J to save memory by fetching result set rows in chunks (where the chunk size is set by calling setFetchSize() on a Statement or ResultSet) by using fully-materialized cursors on the